 2. Buy drum hardware upfront

-The second tier of all-inclusive kits can be pretty decent and will save you having to assemble a set from a la carte pieces.
-Just like the big guitar brands have affordable sub-brands, the big names in drums have entry level models that are usually quality.
+The second tier of all-inclusive kits can be pretty decent and will save you from having to assemble a set from a la carte pieces.
+Just like the big guitar brands have affordable sub-brands, the big names in drums have entry-level models that are usually quality.

 Many of the mid-range kits that include shells and hardware don't include cymbals or a throne, so be sure to look at that before you make a final decision.

 If cymbals are included, make sure there's a brand name on them – you don't want cymbals no one is willing to claim.
 If you end up deciding to buy cymbals separately, there are loads of options – more info below.